-The Company has no significant exposure at June 30, 2013, to interest rate risk through its financial instruments.
+At September 30, 2013, the Company has no significant exposure to interest rate risk through its financial instruments.

 Currency risk

 Fluctuations in United States dollars would not significantly impact the operations and the values of its assets and shareholders' equity at this time.
 If the Company were to go into production, the Company would be subject to more foreign currency risk from fluctuations in the Canadian dollar relative to the United States dollar, due to metals prices and their denomination in United States dollars.